tiulia/laboratoare_awbd_an1/lab1_start/README.md

 #### Exercise 9
-Add a configuration class that we will use instead of the XML file applicationContextCS.
+Add a configuration class to replace the XML file applicationContextC.
 Also, in the same file, define another implementation for DiscountCalculator.
 ```java
 class ExternalCalculator implements DiscountCalculator{
     public double calculate(int price) {